ricea/websocketstream-explainer/README.md

 language, error-handling is awkward.

 The second argument to WebSocketStream is an option bag to allow for future extension.
-Currently the only option is °»protocols°…, which behaves the same as the second argument to the WebSocket constructor:
+Currently the only option is ‚Äúprotocols‚Äù, which behaves the same as the second argument to the WebSocket constructor:

 ```javascript